dstotijn/ct-diag-server/README.md

 ℹ️ The terminology and usage corresponds with v1.2 of the specification, as found [here](https://www.apple.com/covid19/contacttracing/) and [here](https://www.blog.google/inside-google/company-announcements/apple-and-google-partner-covid-19-contact-tracing-technology/).

+⚠️ Apple/Google released [sample code](https://developer.apple.com/documentation/exposurenotification/building_an_app_to_notify_users_of_covid-19_exposure) on May 4,
+which clarifies some terminology and states best practices for apps and server implementations.
+Check out the [issue tracker](https://github.com/dstotijn/ct-diag-server/issues) for an up to date overview of the ongoing work as this project is being updated accordingly.

-👉 Are you an app developer or working for a government and/or health care organization looking to implement/use this server?
+👉 Are you an app developer or working for a government and/or health authority looking to implement this server?
 Please [contact me](mailto:dstotijn@gmail.com) if you have questions, or [open an issue](https://github.com/dstotijn/exp-notif-crypto/issues/new).

 ## Table of contents